lzufalcon/noduino-sdk/examples/hello/README.md

 Noduino SDK - Hello World
 ===========================================

-This simple project show how to output "Hello World" to the UART0 of NodeMCU V1.0 board (using ESP-12E / ESP-12F module).
+This simple project shows how to output "Hello World" to the UART0 of NodeMCU V1.0 board (using ESP-12E / ESP-12F module).

+It shows how to use the uart0 in Noduino SDK.

 ### Build